 Yankee Hill Machine started out in 1951 as a small machine shop.
 In 2005, they entered the market with their first suppressor, the “Phantom”, a dedicated 5.56 NATO suppressor with a Quick Detach (QD) mount at a price that most gun owners could afford.
 Since then, YHM has expanded their line of suppressors as well as manufacture their own AR-15s and other firearm accessories.

-- The street price of the YHM Turbo was about $350 (plus the cost of a tax stamp), including choice of a QD muzzle brake or QD flash hider.
+- Price.
+The street price of the YHM Turbo was about $350 (plus the cost of a tax stamp) and included their Phantom QD muzzle brake.

-- YHM has a well-earned reputation for making quality suppressors (17-4 stainless steel with an Inconel blast baffle) that can take a beating.
+- Quality.
+YHM has a well-earned reputation for making good quality suppressors (17-4 stainless steel with a durable Inconel blast baffle in a tubeless design).

-- YHM offers a limited lifetime warranty against defects in materials and workmanship.
+- Warranty.
+YHM offers a limited lifetime warranty against defects in materials and workmanship.

 At the Range

 Having shot a few hundred rounds through different AR-15 “hosts” (the firearm onto which you mount a suppressor) from 16.5” down to 10.5”, I can say without question, the YHM Turbo is AWESOME.
 When shooting indoors with 55gr 5.56 NATO from a 10.5” barrel, it significantly reduces the sound level.
-In fact, shooting a 10.5” AR pistol with the YHM Turbo is quieter than a 9mm compact pistol.
-And it also eliminates the concussive force that an exposed muzzle brake would have unleashed.
+In fact, shooting a 10.5” AR pistol with the YHM Turbo is noticeably quieter than a 9mm handgun.
+The YHM Turbo also eliminates the concussive force that an exposed muzzle brake would have unleashed.
 The YHM Turbo, as with most any suppressor, also reduces muzzle flash that you would get if using the muzzle brake alone.
-As with most suppressors, the YHM Turbo does produce quite a bit of additional back pressure and blowback.
-For that reason, adjustable gas blocks were used on most of the hosts during testing of the YHM Turbo and that definitely makes a difference in terms of reduced blowback and felt recoil.

 I also wanted to mention that YHM’s QD mount is really a great system.
 It uses a ratcheting system that securely attaches the Turbo to your host.
 It also enables you to easily remove the Turbo from your host.
 In fact, I never had any carbon lock up when removing the YHM Turbo.